binwiederhier/ntfy/docs/publish.md

 ### Open website/app
 The `view` action **opens a website or app when the action button is tapped**, e.g. a browser, a Google Maps location, or even a deep link into Twitter or a show ntfy topic.
 How exactly the action is handled depends on how Android and your desktop browser treat the links.
-Normally it'll just a link in the browser.
+Normally it'll just open a link in the browser.

 Examples: